 I mean I suppose but fast forward 15 years and you’ve just given over 31 thousand hours of your life over to growing someone else’s dream, someone else’s mission and someone else’s legacy.
 You’ve probably made some great friends and built great relationship – literally the BEST part of having a job – but in terms of forwarding your own mission and purpose in life, what did you accomplish?
 I’ll let you think about that one.

 Now not to say having a job is entirely useless.
 It’s not!
 Jobs can be great to learn new skills on the job (sometimes lacking big time in our school system), jobs can be a great place to make good friends and build new relationships and generally meet new people, jobs can also be a good source of funding for your own project or dream that you are pursuing.

 Should a job should be the end all and be all?

 Yes, it provides a “comfortable” living for a time but with retirement plans literally going down the toilet, it’s not security for the rest of your life anymore.
 Yes, it reduces anxiety and fills up time by making it seem like your being productive but when you actually sum everything up in your head in terms of what you’re actually accomplishing for yourself, it’s not the best picture is it?

 This is why I think so many people are unhappy with their 9 to 5, especially millenials up to middle-aged employees.
 The job is not satisfying a primal need to accomplish something and live life on our own terms.
 And it’s not even satisfying our basic needs anymore in terms of lifelong financial security like it did for previous generations.

-So why are we all unhappy with the 9 to 5?
+So, why you’re tired of the 9 to 5?